Tmitchy/LetsDefend-Monitoring-Alert/README.md

 During the examination of the terminal, three malicious PowerShell commands were identified at different time intervals.
 These commands contained suspicious elements such as `Invoke-Expression (IEX)`,`powershell.exe`, `ExecutionPolicy Bypass`, `Window Hidden`, `NonInteractive`, `IEX`, `FromBase64String`, `DeflateStream`, and `[Convert]:: FromBase64String`, used to convert from a base-32 format.
 The presence of these indicators suggests that the payload is indeed malicious.
 Similar suspicious indicators were found in the other commands, and they were related to the alerted malicious file.<br>

-During the analysis of each payload, it was challenging to pull out the strings to understand what would happen if it were executed.
-It was discovered to be an obfuscated PowerShell malware downloader/loader
+Analyzing each payload presented challenges, particularly in extracting the strings needed to understand potential execution outcomes.
+Additionally, there was no information on how the host obtained the malicious PowerShell commands and payloads.
+As mentioned earlier, the indicators in the command lines revealed the presence of obfuscated PowerShell malware downloader and loader.

+Furthermore

 <img width="823" height="350" alt="image" src="https://github.com/user-attachments/assets/7f6dd59a-a241-47d3-a97d-83936ac08bda" /><br>
 *Fig 6*